High school commencements

 When: 6 p.m.
 Wednesday

-Info: Seniors will get seven tickets for their guests; ceremony will be recorded an uploaded to Galveston ISD social media platforms on June 3; no livestream will be available.
+Info: Seniors will get seven tickets each for their guests; ceremony will be recorded and uploaded to Galveston ISD social media platforms on June 3; no livestream will be available.

 •••